Get started

 This example explains how to set up the camera to track moving objects in an area of interest.

-In the device’s webpage:
+In the device’s web interface:

-Go to Settings > PTZ.
+Go to PTZ > Preset positions.

-Direct the camera view to the area you want to track.
+Direct the camera view to the area you want to track, and click Add preset position to create a preset position.

 Go to Apps > AXIS PTZ Autotracking.